 Compensation to directors must be approved by a shareholder meeting unless it is provided in the articles of incorporation.
-In usual circumstances, a shareholder meeting approves the maximum aggregate amount of compensation of all directors and delegates to the board of directors the authority to decide the compensation to be paid to each director within the approved maximum aggregate amount.
+In usual circumstances. a shareholder meeting approves the maximum aggregate amount of compensation of all directors and delegates to the board of directors the authority to decide the compensation to be paid to each director within the approved maximum aggregate amount.
+In such case, the board of directors of a listed company with a board of statutory auditors that is a large-size company or a company with an audit and supervisory committee must approve the policy as to how to determine the specific amount of compensation of each director and disclose such policy in the annual business report.

+If a company issues its stock or stock options to its directors as compensation, it also needs to obtain the approval of a shareholder meeting on the maximum number of such stock or stock options to be issued and other prescribed details.
 In the case of a company with an audit and supervisory committee, the compensation of audit and supervisory members must be determined separately from other directors, and the allocation of compensation among audit and supervisory members is determined based upon their discussion unless a shareholder meeting resolves otherwise or the articles of incorporation provide differently.